Real-world engagement

 Protecting critical infrastructure

-We are working with industry partners and utilities to protect vulnerable critical infrastructure from cyber attacks.
-The project develops the seL4-based Laot device, which sits between the vulnerable control system and the Internet.
-We are aiming to deploy this in a public utility by the end of 2021.
+We are worked with industry partners and utilities to protect vulnerable critical infrastructure from cyber attacks.
+The project developed the seL4-based Laot device, which sits between the vulnerable control system and the Internet.
+This project led to the development of the seL4 Microkit.